 Imagine being able to see your plant’s processes — to visually identify issues that could lead to costly problems.
 By monitoring each of the physical plant’s assets through a digital replica, maintenance technicians can:

-The digital plant philosophy is at the heart of Parker’s forthcoming SensoNODE™ Gold Sensors and SCOUT™ Cloud Software.
-Launched in 2017, SensoNODE Gold and SCOUT Cloud take the proven diagnostic and condition monitoring potential of SensoNODE Blue sensors and SCOUT Mobile software, and offer it on a fully cloud-based platform.
-While SensoNODE Blue is an excellent solution for on-site wireless diagnostics, SensoNODE Gold allows users to access vital diagnostic information via their mobile device anywhere they have an internet signal.
+The digital plant philosophy is at the heart of Parker’s SensoNODE™ Gold Sensors and Voice of the Machine™ Cloud Software.
+SensoNODE Gold and Voice of the Machine Cloud take the proven diagnostic and condition monitoring potential of SensoNODE Blue sensors and Voice of the Machine Mobile app, and offer it on a fully cloud-based platform.
+While SensoNODE Blue is an excellent solution for on-site wireless diagnostics, SensoNODE Gold allows users to access vital data anywhere they have an internet signal.

 While some platforms on the market focus on either predicting asset performance or monitoring operations in real-time, SensoNODE does both.
-SCOUT software allows users to access immediate diagnostic information and asset conditions while receiving notifications of potential issues.
-Users can also take advantage of SCOUT’s historic tracking ability to review trends over time to improve decision-making and optimize existing infrastructure.
+Voice of the Machine software platforms allow users to access immediate diagnostic information and asset conditions while receiving notifications of potential issues.
+Users can also take advantage of Voice of the Machine’s historic tracking ability to review trends over time to improve decision-making and optimize existing infrastructure.

 Wireless diagnostic solutions have greatly helped Parker customers improve efficiency and safety while reducing downtime.
 With no wires to get caught in machinery and equipment, users can easily record asset conditions while the asset is in use, making for more accurate diagnoses of equipment in a plant or in the field.

 Still, some companies are hesitant to make a complete switch to a wireless infrastructure.
-For customers who have wired sensors in place, Parker offers the 4-20mA transmitter, which turns any wired sensor into a wireless device.
-Now, users can connect SensoNODE sensors to the 4-20mA transmitter to take advantage of either SensoNODE Blue’s on-site wireless connectivity, or SensoNODE Gold’s cloud-based connection.
+For customers who have wired sensors in place, Parker offers the SensoNODE Analog Connector, which turns any wired sensor into a wireless device.
+Now, users can connect wired sensors to the Analog Connector to receive data wirelessly to either Voice of the Machine’s mobile app or cloud software platform.

 “This is a huge benefit to our customers who are having trouble swapping out their wired infrastructure for wireless.
 The device works with any 4-20mA sensor, making it easier to monitor any asset.”

-David Shannon, business team manager, Parker Hannifin Fluid Connectors Group, Quick Coupling Division
+David Shannon, business team manager, Diversified Technology Team, Parker Hannifin Fluid Connectors Group